voxel51/fiftyone/docs/source/integrations/huggingface.rst

     pip install -U huggingface_hub

-To push a dataset to the Hub, and in many cases to even access a dataset on the hub, you will need to have a `Hugging Face Hub account <https://huggingface.co/join>`_.
+To push a dataset to the Hub, and in some cases, to access a dataset on the hub, you will need to have a `Hugging Face Hub account <https://huggingface.co/join>`_.

 Hugging Face handles authentication via tokens, which you can obtain by